jg-rp/python-jsonpath/README.md

 ## Syntax

 Python JSONPath's default syntax is an opinionated combination of JSONPath features from existing, popular implementations, and much of the [IETF JSONPath draft](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-11).
-If you're already familiar with JSONPath syntax, skip to [Notable differences](#notable-differences).
+If you're already familiar with JSONPath syntax, skip to [notable differences](#notable-differences).

 TODO: tree analogy / target document
 TODO: use "node" terminology